 For many men, sleep is just one more thing at the bottom of the list of all that needs to be done in a day.
 It seems like wasted time that prevents them from getting any work done.
 These wrong ideas about sleep keep men from tapping into the power of a well-rested mind and body.
 Do you have any of these unsound practices sound familiar?

 - Drinking alcohol, caffeine or smoking.
 The use of alcohol, nicotine, and caffeine can all affect your sleep.
 You should avoid these substances in the afternoon and at night.
 Consuming them too close to your bedtime can keep you from sleeping well.

 - Driving while drowsy.
-Many men shrug off fatigue and get behind the wheel, either because driving is part of their job or because they tend to do all the driving in the family.
+Men may choose to shrug off fatigue and get behind the wheel.
 Ideally, you should nap before getting behind the wheel or ask someone else to share the driving.
 Other ways to stay alert: have a snack or stop to stretch your legs every hour or two.

 - Eating too much at dinner.
 Research has shown that most people do best when they eat the bulk of their calories early in the day, but try telling a hungry man he’ll have to make do with a salad and a small piece of broiled chicken as his evening meal.
 Enjoying a hearty dinner may seem like every guy’s right – but beware.
 Second helpings of spaghetti and meatballs topped off with half a loaf of garlic bread right before bed may cause heartburn and prevent you from sleeping well.
 If you’re starving on the way home from work, take the edge off with a piece of fruit.